Hybridless/hybridless/README.md

 ### Documentation

-Human readable documentation will be available at [hybridless.com](https://hybridless.com) SOON!
+Human readable documentation will is available at [hybridless.com](https://docs.hybridless.com)

 -------